Towards an International Law

 relationship between the International Criminal Court and the Security Council,

-the definition of crimes against humanity, guilty plea fairness, defenses to
+the definition of crimes against humanity, guilty plea fairness, defenses to international crimes, constitutions of

-constitution-making, discretionary function and foreign sovereign immunities,
+experiment in national constitution-making, discretionary function and foreign

-international judges, practitioners and NGO advocates.
+policy-makers and international judges, practitioners and NGO advocates.
 This collection includes fourteen essays

 both new and previously published in fine journals such as European JIL (